MiisaelCabrera/intelligence-layers/README.md

 - pnpm
 - PostgreSQL running and accessible (or adjust `DATABASE_URL` to point to your DB)
 - (Optional) Docker & docker-compose if you prefer running services in containers
+- Docker Installed

+To completely set up the project you need to initialize our 3 services (BackEnd, FrontEnd and ML)

+### BackEnd

 1) Set environment variables